St. Clair Shores, Michigan: Attractions

-The Nautical Mile, a mile-long, lakefront strip of Jefferson Avenue between Nine Mile and 10 Mile roads, features a nautical-themed streetscape, retail establishments, restaurants, boat dealers, and both private and civic marinas.
-This business district is dominated by the tallest structure in St. Clair Shores; the 28-story Shore Club Sky Tower, colloquially known as "9 Mile Tower", and located at the foot of Nine Mile Road and Jefferson Avenue on Lake Saint Clair.
-The residential tower has become a prominent nautical landmark and its rooftop beacon can be seen for many miles.
+The Nautical Mile, a mile-long, lakefront strip of Jefferson Avenue between 9 Mile Road and 10 Mile Road, features a nautical-themed streetscape, retail establishments, restaurants, boat dealers, and both private and civic marinas.
+This business district is dominated by the tallest structure in St. Clair Shores, the 28-story Shore Club Sky Tower, colloquially known as "9 Mile Tower", and located at the foot of Nine Mile Road and Jefferson Avenue on the lakefront.
+The residential tower has become a prominent nautical landmark, and its rooftop beacon can be seen for many miles.

 St. Clair Shores is home to the longest-consecutively running preliminary program pageant of the Miss America Organization in Michigan and among the longest-running in the United States.
 Since 1953, the Miss St. Clair Shores Scholarship Program has offered scholarships to young women in the community ages 17–24.
 The pageant is held each July at the local South Lake High School Auditorium.
 Miss St. Clair Shores volunteers and serves her city during her preparation to compete at the Miss Michigan Pageant.

 Dating back to its years as a popular lakefront entertainment destination, St. Clair Shores has a long connection to Detroit's musical history.
 In addition to the many past roadhouses that featured numerous national performing artists of the era, other notable music-related locations include the former Car City Records store, whose employees have included many from the Detroit music scene; the former Crows Nest East, a short-lived, but popular music venue of the late 1960s; and the former Shirley's Swinger Lounge.
 Individuals and groups who played at or frequented these venues went on to regional and national success, including Bob Seger, the MC5, Iggy Pop, and The Frost.